97.3%

 The elevator began to rise.

 “You know,” Armond said, “most people think AI is about replacing humans.
 That’s not quite right.”
 He watched the floor numbers climb.
-“It’s about optimization.
-Efficiency.
-Removing friction from systems.”
-He turned to Steven.
-“You weren’t replaced because you were bad at your job.
-You were replaced because you were expensive.
-Because you needed sleep and food and weekends.
+“It’s about removing friction.
+You weren’t replaced because you were bad at your job.
+You were replaced because you needed sleep and food and weekends.
 Because you had rights.”

 Steven’s hands curled into fists again.

-“Fuck your systems perspective.”
+“Fuck your beautiful.”

 “Like what?”

-“Like giving people second chances,” Armond said.
-“Like finding value in the displaced.
-Like proving that humans still have something to offer.”
-The elevator slowed.
-33. 34.
-35. “That’s what I want to test.
-Whether someone like you—someone the system has chewed up and spit out—can surprise me.
-Can prove there’s still worth in the human element.”
+“Like finding value in the displaced.”
+The elevator slowed, stopped at 35.
+The doors didn’t open.
+“That’s what I want to test.
+Whether someone the system has chewed up and spit out can still surprise me.”

-“I’m going to give you an opportunity,” Armond said.
-“A test, really.
-Pass it, and you get a job.
+“I’m going to give you an opportunity,” he said.
+“Pass it, you get a job.
 Real salary.
 Benefits.
-The whole thing.
 Fail it—” He shrugged.
 “Well.
 You’re no worse off than you were an hour ago.”

 The elevator began moving again.
-Up.
-Past 35.
-Past 36.

 Steven shook his head.

-“Most companies use it for advertising,” Armond continued.
-“Predict which ad you’ll click.
-Which product you’ll buy.
-Simple stuff.
-But we’ve gone further.
-Much further.”
 He turned to Steven.
 “We can predict human behavior with ninety-seven point three percent accuracy.”

 Steven’s mouth was dry.
 “That’s not possible.”